hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 speak about Pranayama.
 First of all, he explained through modern science the origin of matter from the mind, and then went on to show what Pranayama is.
-All three of us had carefully read beforehand his book called *Râja-Yoga*.
+All three of us had carefully read beforehand his book called *Rāja-Yoga*.
 But from what we heard from him that day about Pranayama, it seemed to me that very little of the knowledge that was in him had been recorded in that book.
 I understand also that what he said was not mere book-learning, for who could explain so lucidly and